akanik/nicar22-mapping-masters/qgis-steps.md

 If you know which CRS you want your map to be projected with, you can set your projection at the map or project level.
 Then, all files you import will be "on the fly" projected using that CRS.

-To set that projection:

-- Import your first file.
+Set your projects projection using the following steps:

+- Start a new QGIS project
 - Go to Project > Properties in the main menu.
 - Select the CRS tab.
+- In the Filter box, search for EPSG:6447
-- Select your desired CRS
+- Select the NAD83(2011) / Georgia West (ftUS) CRS
 - Click OK.

-Now all files you add will be visually (on-the-fly) projected to that CRS.
+Now all files you add to this mapping instance will be visually (on-the-fly) projected to that CRS.
 If you were to close QGIS and add those same files to a new map, you would find that the projection was project specific and did not stay with the individual geo files.

 ### Changing file projections

-If we do want to create layers with specifically-assigned projections, we can use the QGIS export features function to create those.
+If we want to create layers with specifically-assigned projections, we can use the QGIS export features function to create those.

+Add the `esri_atl_zips.gpkg` vector file and `atl_res_permits.csv` delimited text file (found in the GIS folder) to the map.

+Remember to tell QGIS that your delimited text file has point coordinates so that our permit data will appear as points.

-Let's export our `esri_atl_zips` and `atl_res_permits` layers with an Atlanta specific CRS: NAD_1983_2011_StatePlane_Georgia_West_FIPS_1002_Ft_US (EPSG: 6447).
+Now let's export our `esri_atl_zips` and `atl_res_permits` layers with our Atlanta specific CRS: EPSG: 6447.

 Right click your `esri_atl_zips` layer and select Export > Save features as.